 I use AquaChek 7-Way Pool Water Test Strips which include the CYA stabilizer level as well as free chlorine level, total chlorine, pH, total alkalinity, hardness and bromine level.

 How to add pool stabilizer

 Stabilizer for pools is an acid that dissolves slowly.
 It is extremely corrosive as well.
 Manufacturers often recommend that people add it directly to swimming pool water as it will eventually break down and dissolve into the water.

 How to dissolve pool stabilizer

-Irrespective of what the manufacturer’s instructions are, you should add a stabilizer by dissolving it into a bucket of warm water separately and then slowly adding stabilizer to pool by pouring the diluted solution around the edge of your pool.
+Irrespective of what the manufacturer’s instructions are, you should add a stabilizer by dissolving it into a bucket of warm water separately and then slowly adding stabilizer to the pool by pouring the diluted solution around the edge of your pool.

 Liquid stabilizer dissolves more quickly than powder or stabilizer granules.
 This makes it easier to use.
 So if you have an option between these three types, pick the liquid stabilizer.